Horizontal Technology Landscape of IoT Stack – Sensor to Cloud

 IoTPlatforms

 From a revenue standpoint, AWS, Azure do not quote numbers for IoT specifically, but the top three today seem to be ThingWorx, Jasper and C3 IoT.
 A bunch of them are in the $1-10M revenue range.
-Most platform companies are either building more verticalized solution focused on specific verticals or sub-verticals, building more specialized features like analytics and AI while others are simply focused on building up the base as rapidly as they can (past few valuations of acquisitions have been closely linked to number of customers).
+Most platform companies are either building more verticalized solution focused on specific verticals or sub-verticals, building more specialized features like analytics and AI while others are simply focused on building up the customer base as rapidly as they can (past few valuations of acquisitions have been closely linked to number of customers).
 This category has seen the largest number of M&As so far in IoT category.
 We should expect to see clear winners, rapid consolidation and death of plenty of these platform startups very soon.

 Domain specialization in IoT analytics